ELELAB/MAVISp/README.md

 ## Requirements

-Running the MAVISp web app requires a working Python 3.7+ installation with the following Python packages installed:
+Running the MAVISp web app requires a working Python 3.7+ installation with the following Python packages:

-- streamlit
+- streamlit 1.28.2
-- streamlit-aggrid
+- streamlit-aggrid 0.3.4.post3
-- pandas
+- pandas 2.1.3
-- osfclient
+- osfclient 0.0.5

+In principle, it is compatible with all operating systems that support Python.

-It has been tested on Linux and macOS, but in principle runs on any operating system that supports Python.
+It has been last test on Linux (Ubuntu 18.04), and on macOS (13.5.2), with Python 3.9.6 and the following package versions:

-The easiest way to run MAVISp is by means of a Docker container - see the next section.

-If you would rather install and run it on your local hardware, please follow the instructions below.

-## Running the app as a Docker container

-coming soon - please use one of the options below for now
+- streamlit 1.28.2
+- streamlit-aggrid 0.3.4.post3
+- pandas 2.1.3
+- osfclient 0.0.5

+Notice that `osfclient` is only required to download the full MAVISp dataset from OSF (see below)

 ## Installing requirements